le-jack/evolving-door/README.md

 -   Prioritizes: /etc > /var > /home > /var/tmp > /tmp
 -   Randomized Name from a list of 3 currently
 -   Appends 4 character string to the end of the file to alter the hash
+-   Only works with sudo
+-   Can check for another copy of itself
+-   Spawns a script that spawns a script
+-   Randomized append value to change the hash
+-

 # Current Week Plans:
-- Randomize the appended value
+- Unrandomize the appended value
-- Checks for another copy of itself and stops
-  -- CRAZY IDEA:
+- CRAZY IDEAS:
 - Check if you are a clone then append random value

 # Future Plans:
 - Week 2